ricardoarios/hemophilia-A-FVIII-ML/README.md

 We predicted the severity of all residues not yet reported in the medical literature and confirmed its agreement with clinical data, and with in vitro mutagenesis assays.

-Here you will find the datasets and the source code used in the manuscript “Prediction of hemophilia A severity using a small-input machine learning framework”, by Tiago Lopes, Ricardo Rios, Tatiane Nogueira and Rodrigo Mello (Submitted).
+Here you will find the datasets and the source code used in the manuscript <a href='https://www.nature.com/articles/s41540-021-00183-9'>“Prediction of hemophilia A severity using a small-input machine learning framework”</a>, by Tiago Lopes, Ricardo Rios, Tatiane Nogueira and Rodrigo Mello.

 Please note that we cannot make available the data from other databases; to access the complete mutation datasets, please visit the EAHAD and the CHAMPS websites.